Ayisha Mahama

 About me

 Hi, and thank you for viewing my profile.
-My name is Ayisha, I am a qualified Counsellor and a Registered member of the British Association for Counsellors and Psychotherapists (BACP).
+My name is Ayisha, and I am a qualified BACP Accredited Psychotherapist.

-I work with male and female adults and teens from 16 and above.
-I have a substantial experience working with a variety of issues, which includes Depression, Anxiety, Past Issues, Childhood Issues, Relationship issues, Domestic Violence, Domestic Abuse, Sexual Abuse, PSTD, OCD, Work related Issues, Bereavement &Loss, Bullying, Trauma, Low Self-Esteem, Self-harm and Anger Issues.
+I work with males, females, and LGBTQ adults and teens from 16 and above.
+I have substantial experience working with a variety of issues, which include Depression, Anxiety, Past Issues, Childhood Issues, Relationship issues, Domestic Violence, Domestic Abuse, Sexual Abuse, PTSD, OCD, Work-related Issues, Bereavement &Loss, Bullying, Trauma, Low Self-Esteem, Self-harm, Anger Issues, and many more.

-Having engaged in my own personal therapy, as part of counselling process, I can appreciate just how scary and challenging taking the first steps into therapy can be.
-It's not easy but I'll create a safe space for you to feel heard and walk through the whole journey with you.
-I provide a warm, empathic and non-judgemental approach to my therapeutic work and offer confidential, safe environment for clients to explore and gain an understanding of any issues affecting their wellbeing.
-I offer face to face counselling, telephone and online counselling.
+Having engaged in my own personal therapy, as part of the counselling process, I can appreciate just how scary and challenging taking the first steps into therapy can be.
+It's not easy, but I'll create a safe space for you to feel heard and walk through the whole journey with you.
+I provide a warm, empathic and non-judgemental approach to my therapeutic work and offer a confidential, safe environment for clients to explore and gain an understanding of any issues affecting their wellbeing.
+I offer face-to-face counselling, telephone, and online counselling.

-I am a person-centred counsellor who use elements of cognitive behaviour therapy (CBT) to look at ways of coping strategies and Psycho-Education which allows you to understand your thoughts and feelings.
-My aim is to ensure that we work together and identify the therapeutic approach that best suits your therapeutic needs and wellbeing.
+I am a person-centred counsellor who uses elements of cognitive behaviour therapy (CBT) to look at ways of coping strategies and Psycho-Education which allows you to understand your thoughts and feelings.
+My aim is to ensure that we work together and identify the therapeutic approach that best suits your therapeutic needs and well-being.

 Thank you.